amezquita-dav/david-amezquita-portfolio/projects/say-it-platform.md

 The application was developed using **Angular** with a modular architecture and integrates **Firebase services** for authentication, data storage, and cloud infrastructure.

-Main capabilities include:
+### Main Capabilities

-• Student registration and management
+- Student registration and management
-• Teacher administration
+- Teacher administration
-• Academic level configuration
+- Academic level configuration
-• Academic period management
+- Academic period management
-• Course and class scheduling
+- Course and class scheduling
-• Role-based dashboards for administrators, teachers, and students
+- Role-based dashboards for administrators, teachers, and students

 <table width="100%">
 <tr>